bueno-systems/bqtools/README.md

 ❯ pyenv local 3.8.2
 ```

-## Resolve Dependencies
+## Setup and Resolve Dependencies

-Create and activate the virtual environment inside the project's root under `.venv` directory and then install all the dependencies.
+Create and activate the virtual environment inside the project's root directory (`.venv`) and then install all the dependencies.
 ```
 ❯ poetry install
 ```

-Virtual env has been set to be in project.
-Check out `poetry.toml`.
+Virtual env has been set to be in-project.
+Check out `poetry.toml` for settings.

 ## Run